-South African Anti-Immigrant Activist Ngizwe Mchunu Chased Away By Malawian Migrants At Encampment
+South African Anti-Immigrant Activist Ngizwe Mchunu Chased Away by Malawian Migrants at Encampment

 - Migrants wielding sticks warned the anti-immigrant activist against approaching, with some threatening him with violence

-- South Africa has faced anti-immigrant protests for months, prompting Ghana and Nigeria to organise repatriation flights for citizens
+- South Africa has faced anti-immigrant protests for months, prompting Ghana and Nigeria to organise repatriation for citizens

-South African anti-immigrant activist, Ngizwe Mchunu, landed in ‘hot’ trouble after visiting a Malawian migrant camp at Sherwood Hall in Durban, sparking reactions on social media.
+South African anti-immigrant activist Ngizwe Mchunu landed in ‘hot’ trouble after visiting a Malawian migrant camp at Sherwood Hall in Durban, sparking reactions on social media.

 Source: Twitter